 Kits are available for small and large groups and are aimed at children aged seven to 11 but activities can be adapted to suit all ages and abilities.
 Items available include:

-To register your interest to borrow any or all of these materials, simply download this form, fill it in and email it to firstname.lastname@example.org.
+To register your interest to borrow any or all of these materials (which must be personally collected from the Trust’s offices in Rochester), simply download this form, fill it in and email it to firstname.lastname@example.org.
 All we ask in return is that you share a few photos of your finished work and let us know how you got on!